Sbai: History

-Sbai is derived from the Indian sari which may have been introduced to Southeast Asia through the Indianized Kingdoms along with other traditions and elements of Indian culture.
+Sbai is derived from the Indian sari, which may have been introduced to Southeast Asia through the Indianized Kingdoms, the most notable being Funan, Srivijaya, and the Khmer Empire, which spread clothing and other traditions and elements of Indian culture.

 Cambodia

-The sbai of Cambodia was introduced from ancient India as it resembles Indian sari.
-There are related mythologies in the Khmer culture concerning the history of sbai, which was likely introduced during the Kingdom of Funan alongside chang kben in the first century AD.
+There are multiple texts and stories in Khmer culture concerning the history of sbai, which was likely introduced during the Funan era from India alongside Sompot Chong Kben in the first century AD, making it one of the earliest major civilizations to use their own version of the sbai.
 The sbai is mentioned in the legends of Preah Thong and Neang Neak.
 In one scene, Preah Thong clings to a piece of cloth worn on the Nagini in order to make the journey to the Nāga's kingdom; that piece of cloth is a sbai.
-In that tale, the sbai is symbolic of the tail of Neang Neak, the Naga princess.
+In that tale, the sbai is symbolic of the tail of Neang Neak, the Nāga princess.

-In Angkorian period, although it was common for men and women to be topless, however clothes for the upper body were worn: the bas reliefs of Bayon, Preah Khan, and other Angkorian temples depict women wearing a shawl-like sbai while religious male figures are adorned with stylized sbai.
+In the Angkorian period, although it was common for men and women to be topless; however, clothes for the upper body were worn: the bas-reliefs of Bayon, Preah Khan, and other Angkorian temples depict women wearing a shawl-like sbai while religious male figures are adorned with stylized sbai.
 At Angkor Wat, there are depictions of topless Apsaras holding sbai connected to their sampot, while the northern wall of Angkor Wat depicts a group of ladies wearing long sbai holding various offerings.